AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 # Viewing courses {#viewingcourses}

-As an administrator, you can view a list of all available courses. &nbsp; Click&nbsp;**Courses&nbsp;**on the left pane to view the list of courses with search and filter options.
+As an administrator, you can view a list of all available courses.
+Click **Courses **on the left pane to view the list of courses with search and filter options.
 You can also view the course effectiveness percentage for each course on the course thumbnails.

 **Note**
-You can retire a course after the course is consumed by learners or when&nbsp;you want to hold up any particular course after publishing it.
+You can retire a course after the course is consumed by learners or when you want to hold up any particular course after publishing it.
 You can retire a course only when it is in a published state.
-List of all the retired courses can be viewed by clicking the&nbsp;**Retired&nbsp;**tab.
+List of all the retired courses can be viewed by clicking the **Retired **tab.

 # View quiz scores {#viewquizscores}